Species

 INNOVANT

-AviPremium® Ruminants products are based on tributyrin, a triacylglycerol of butyric acid (EU Reg.
+AviPremium® products are based on tributyrin, a triacylglycerol of butyric acid (EU Reg.
 1831/2003; FDA 21 CFR 184.1903).

 Tributyrin is the most concentrated derivate of butyric acid on the market.
 The tributyrin in it is more stable and has superior organoleptic characteristics than butyric acid.
-AviPremium® Ruminants products are an alternative to Na-butyrate.
-In AviPremium® Ruminants, the butyric acid from tributyrin is chemically protected and delivered where butyric acid can be effective.
+AviPremium® products are an alternative to Na-butyrate.
+In AviPremium®, the butyric acid from tributyrin is chemically protected and delivered where butyric acid can be effective.
 The esterification with glycerol allows the butyric acid to be released in the intestine due to the action of pancreatic lipases.
 The microencapsulation of it allows further advantages and efficacy at the intestinal level.

 UNIQUE PRODUCTS

-The full range of products is composed of: AviPremium® L based on liquid tributyrin (85% butyric acid).
-AviPremium® D, a concentrated source of tributyrin in powder form (55% butyric acid).
-AviPremium® S and P where the tributyrin is microencapsulated within a vegetable lipid matrix according to the digestive characteristics of swine and poultry respectively (25% butyric acid).
+AviPremium®S and AviPremium®P where the tributyrin is microencapsulated within a vegetable lipid matrix according to the digestive characteristics of swine and poultry respectively (25% butyric acid).

 Latest articles from the Press Room